SureDeveloping/thrill-seeker-drf-api/README.md

 * Install PostgreSQL on your machine and open the ports.
 * Create a virtual environment and install the python modules in the pip file.
 * Run python3 makemigrations, migrate and runserver

-## Testing
-The tests for the Thrill Seeker Api are listed in a separate file.
-This file can be found here.
-[TESTING.md](./TESTING.md)

-## Bugs

-### Known bugs
-- No unresolved known errors in the backend

-### Fixed bugs
-- I had the error “django.db.utils.IntegrityError: UNIQUE constraint failed: ratings_rating.user_id, ratings_rating.park_id.
-It was because there was already old data in the database.
-This has led to a confilt, an error with UNIQUE.
-The solution was to empty the database and delete the old data.

 ## Credits